RhythmFormer: Extracting Patterned rPPG Signals based on Periodic Sparse Attention: Methodology

+The fusion stem is inspired by the short-term TDM \cite{tdn}, but differ in motivation and implementation details.
+Firstly, TDM is a low-resolution architecture designed to fuse prominent motion patterns.
+Conversely, our fusion stem employs a fine-grained extraction approach to capture subtle inter-frame rPPG signals.
+Secondly, TDM utilizes residual blocks to extract motion features and integrate them into the raw frames, whereas fusion stem primarily focuses on fusing inter-frame differences without adding dedicated feature extraction modules.
+Instead, it employs the existing convolutions in the vanilla stem to downsample and perform preliminary feature extraction.

-As shown in Figure 2, for an input video $X \in \mathbb{R}^{3 \times T \times H \times W}$, first temporal shift is applied to obtain $X_{t-2}$, $X_{t-1}$, $X_t$, $X_{t+1}$ and $X_{t+2}$.
-Then, the differences between consecutive frames are computed in chronological order, resulting in $D_{-2}$, $D_{-1}$, $D_1$ and $D_2$.
-These difference frames, along with the raw frames, are passed through Stem\_1 for primary feature extraction.
-Stem\_1 consists of a 2D convolution with a kernel size of $(5\times5)$, cascaded by batch normalization(BN), ReLU, and MaxPool.
+Specifically, as shown in Figure~\ref{fig:2}, for an input video $X \in \mathbb{R}^{3 \times T \times H \times W}$, the temporal shift is applied to obtain $X_{t-2}$, $X_{t-1}$, $X_t$, $X_{t+1}$ and $X_{t+2}$.
+Then, the differences between consecutive frames are computed in chronological order, resulting in $D_{t-2}$, $D_{t-1}$, $D_{t+1}$ and $D_{t+2}$.
+These frame differences, along with the raw frames, are passed through two separate instances of ${Stem}_1$ for primary feature extraction. ${Stem}_1$ consists of a 2D convolution layer with a kernel size of $(5\times5)$, cascaded by batch normalization (BN), ReLU, and MaxPool.
+The input dimension is 3 when taking the raw frames as the input and 12 when taking the concatenation of frame differences as the input.

-Then the features of the difference video and the raw video are merged and the feature representation is further enhanced through Stem\_2, which also consists of a 2D convolution with a kernel size of $(3\times 3)$, cascaded by BN and ReLU.
+Then, the frame difference feature and the fused feature representation are further enhanced through $Stem_2$, which also consists of a 2D convolution layer with a kernel size of $(3\times 3)$, cascaded by BN and ReLU.